Donald Trump Decries FBI ‘Scum,’ Says He Is Doing ‘Big Damage’ To Deep State

-In an interview with The Daily Caller published on Thursday, President Donald Trump attacked “scum” in the Federal Bureau of Investigation (FBI), while railing against the “deep state.”
+In an interview with The Daily Caller published on Thursday, President Donald Trump attacked “scum” in the FBI, while railing against the “deep state.”

 The president was interviewed by Sebastian Gorka, a former Trump administration official, and the two touched upon a number of pressing issues, ranging from impeachment to media bias.